arevaloisabel/purview-workaround-ideas/README.md

 # purview-powerbi-crosstenancy
-This repository described the steps to achieve cross tenancy set up sing the Atlas API
+This repository described the steps to achieve Power BI cross tenancy set up in Purview using the API